Sandpile models: Infinite graphs

 Given a spanning tree $\tau$ in a finite graph with a sink $s$, we say that vertex $y$ is a \textbf{descendant} of vertex $x$, if $x$ lies on the unique path from $y$ to $s$ in $\tau$.
 This notion extends naturally to infinite one-ended trees: in this case $y$ is called a \textbf{descendant} of $x$, if $y$ lies on the unique infinite self-avoiding path starting at $x$.

 It is usually not an easy problem to decide whether for a given infinite graph each tree has one end $\WSF$-a.s.
 Nevertheless the one end property is known for a large class of graphs beyond $\Z^d$; see \cites{BLPS,LMS08}.
 Examples of graphs where the one end property fails are given by the direct product of $\Z$ with any finite connected graph.
 On such graphs, $\WSF$-a.s.~there is a single tree with two ends.
+See \cite{JL07} for a study of sandpiles on these graphs.